AthayaRahma00/data-analytics-projects/README.md

 # Data Analytics Portfolio

-Welcome to my data analysis portfolio repository.
+Welcome to my data analytics portfolio repository.
 This repository showcases several projects where I explore, clean, analyze, and visualize datasets using various tools such as **Microsoft Excel**, **Power BI**, and **SQL**.

 Each project demonstrates different skills in data handling, from basic descriptive analysis to more complex data visualization and business insights generation.